sbovyrin/sb-color-theme/README.md

 # Semantic Colors theme

-The color theme is inspired by nature and brings semantic meaning to syntax highlighting.
+The theme is inspired by natural colors and brings semantic meaning to syntax highlighting.

 - **Author**: Sergey Bovyrin <sbovyrin@gmail.com>